bespoyasov/refactor-like-a-superhero/manuscript-en/10-conditions.md

 It's not a problem if we have one or two such checks.
 But the more features we detect this way, the more conditions will appear in our code.
 If we feel that such checks are used too often, we can use the second option to solve the problem.

-Let's add a “dummy device object” for the web app, that will implement the `Device` interface, but won't do anything in response to an `updateWidget` call:
+Let's add a “dummy device object” for the web app that will implement the `Device` interface but won't do anything in response to an `updateWidget` call:

 ```ts
 const webDevice: Device = {